-With a Magisterial District of 47 962 sq km (18 518 sq miles), in the North-Western Cape.
+With a Magisterial District of 47 962 sq km, in the North-Western Cape.
 This region is sometimes referred to as Little Namaqualand, so as to distinguish it from Great Namaqualand in South-West Africa.
 'Namaqua' is the plural form of Nama, the name of the large Hottentot tribe who lived here when the first Whites came to South Africa.
-The Western boundary is the Atlantic Ocean and the Orange River Mouth, is the North.
-Namaqualand was created a separate District in 1856.
-The first civil commissioner, appointed in 1860, had his seat at Komaggas, 40 km South-West of Springbok, the present seat of the magistracy.
-The first farms were allotted in 1850.
+The Western boundary is the Atlantic Ocean and the Orange River Mouth, is the Northern boundary.
+Namaqualand was created as a separate District in 1856.
+The first civil commissioner was appointed in 1860.
+He had his seat at Komaggas which is 40 km South-West of Springbok.
+The first Farms were allotted in 1850.

-The rainfall is mostly below 250 mm and even as low as 50 mm a year.
-Along the coast 77 % of the rain falls during the six Winter months, whilst at Pella, farthest from the sea, only 37% falls during Winter.
-There is little surface run-off, and lack of water for human and stock consumption is a major problem.
-Storage dams are of little use because of evaporation and most supplies are obtained from springs and boreholes.
+The rainfall is mostly below 250 mm and even as low as 50 mm a Year.
+Along the Coast, 77 % of the rain falls during the six Winter months, whilst at Pella which is farthest from the Sea, only 37% falls here during the Winter.
+There is little surface runoff, and lack of water for human and stock consumption is a major problem.
+Storage Dams are of little use because of evaporation.
+So most water supplies are obtained from Springs and Boreholes.
 As can be expected from this meagre rainfall, the vegetation is sparse and stunted.
 But it does contain an immense variety of succulents and flowering plants, including the famed Namaqua daisies and other species which make a short but spectacular appearance early in Spring, after good Winter rains have fallen.
-These plants are luxuriant in colouring and are probably unsurpassed anywhere in the World.
-It is believed that the first Giraffe seen by Whites in South Africa were a pair observed by Pieter van Meerhoff in1661 at Meerhoffskasteel, about 10 km West of Nuwerus.
-The hamlet of Nuwerus, lies at the intersection of the N7 and Route 363 between Garies and Vanrhynsdorp, just South of the equally small Bitterfontein.
-It is described by those who live there as a little, country Town within an area known as: 'the Hardeveld'.
-This is forms a portion of the Succulent Karoo Biome that has a wealth of endemic plants!
-This area has a subtle beauty which is not immediately obvious, and requires a stilling and patience to experience!
+These plants are luxuriant in colouring and are probably are the most awesome when compared to anywhere in the World!

-For many years access to South-West Africa across the Orange River was by means of; Pontoons at Goodhouse and Vioolsdrif, but a modern high-level double-lane Bridge called the: 'D. F. Malan Bridge'.
+For many years access to South-West Africa (now known as Namibia), is located across the Orange River.
+Travel was by means of Pontoons, which occurred at Goodhouse and Vioolsdrif, but a modern high-level double-lane Bridge called the: 'D. F. Malan Bridge' was erected in 1972.
 Namaqualand is the home of a large number of Coloured people, many of whom accommodate five reserves: 'Concordia, Komag-gas, Leliefontein, Richtersveld and Steinkopf.'

-In spite of its aridity the region is well suited to sheep, especially non-woolled types, such as the Karakul, and goats.
-This is due to the wealth of succulent plants, many of which are very nutritious and are able to survive for long periods without rain.
-In the early days Namaqualand was the home of the nomadic Trek Boer, who moved from place to place wherever good grazing was to be found!
-Farming has now become more established, with the District carrying nearly half a million sheep!
-Agriculture is successful only where irrigation is available; but as there is practically no local surface run-off, the only source of water is the Orange River.
-The topography is not favourable and there is only one fairly large irrigation scheme, that at Vioolsdrif, while a number of pumping installations are privately owned.
+In spite of its aridity, the Region is well suited to sheep farming, (the non-woolled types such as the 'Karakul') and goat farming.
+This is due to the wealth of succulent plants, many of which are very nutritious and they are able to survive for long periods without rain.
+In the early days Namaqualand was the home to the nomadic Trek Boer.
+(These people are known for moving from place to place in search of good grazing.)
+However farming has now become much more established with the District carrying nearly half a Million sheep!
+However, Agriculture is only successful when irrigation is available.
+As there is practically no local surface runoff, the only source of water is the Orange River.
+The topography is not favourable and there is only one fairly large irrigation scheme, that at Vioolsdrif.
+While a number of pumping installations are privately owned.
 Lucerne, Wheat, Citrus and other fruits grow very well and in a few places, such as Pella and Henkries, (Dates are successfully cultivated here).
-Where there is enough Winter rainfall wheat is grown, and up to 66 000 bags are harvested in good years.
-Along the coast, at Hondeklip Bay and Port Nolloth, Rock Lobster fishing, is important!
+When there is enough Winter rainfall wheat is grown.
+This can be up to 66 000 bags when harvested, in good years.
+Further up the Coast at Hondeklip Bay and Port Nolloth, Rock Lobster fishing, is important!

-When the settlement was founded at the Cape, the officials there soon learnt of the existence of Copper, somewhere to the North.
+When the Settlement was founded at the Cape, the officials there soon learnt about the existence of Copper somewhere to the North.
 On an expedition in search of the metal in 1685, Simon van der Stel discovered the 'Copper Mountain' at Springbok, (but transport and other difficulties prevented exploitation).
 In about 1852, Sir James Alexander made an unsuccessful attempt to work the deposits at Kodas and Numees, close to the Orange River.
-Tremendous speculative activity followed when the mines at Springbok were opened.
-This lasted only about ten years when richer deposits were discovered at Okiep, about 8 km, and at Nababeep, about 20 km North of Springbok, these were both developed.
-However transport presented great difficulties and in 1876, the copper-mining interests, built a 2-ft-gauge railway line to Port Nolloth was bult with a distance of 175 km.
+Activity followed when the Mines at Springbok were opened.
+This lasted only about ten Years though.
+Richer deposits were discovered at Okiep, (about 8 km North of Springbok).
+Then later at Nababeep, about 20 km North of Springbok, these were both later developed.
+However transport presented great difficulties and in 1876, the copper-mining interests built a Railway Line to Port Nolloth.
+This 2 inch gauge Railway line has a short distance of 175 km.
 Traction was initially by mules.
-This line was lifted in 1944.
-In 1925 the railway from Cape Town was extended to Bitterfontein,180 km South of Springbok, and most transport is now done by motor trucks to the rail-head.
-Important villages on the main road between Bitterfontein and Springbok are Caries and Kamieskroon.
-On the property of the O'kiep Copper Company there are the remains of excavations made by Simon van der Stel's, expedition.
-These are some prehistoric rock engravings, which have been fenced in and proclaimed a historical Monument!
+In 1925 the railway from Cape Town was extended to Bitterfontein,180 km South of Springbok, and today most transport is now done by Motor Trucks to the Rail-head.
+Important Villages on the Main Road between Bitterfontein and Springbok are Caries and Kamieskroon.
+Remains of this excavations were made by Simon van der Stel in the form of prehistoric Rock Engravings which have been fenced in and proclaimed a Historical Monument!

-In 1926 alluvial diamonds were discovered along the coast from the mouth of the Orange River Southwards.
-The focal point of this industry is at Alexander Bay, in the Richtersveld, the most arid part of the district, where the rainfall is only 50 mm a year.
-So rich are the deposits that in 1928, gems to the value of nearly two-Million were recovered!
-Other workings are at Kleinsee (at the mouth of the Buffalo River) and at Wolf berg.
-In addition to Copper and Diamonds, a number of valuable minerals such as: Sillimanite, Beryl, Spodumene, Feldspar, Mica and Tungsten are mined in this District!
+In 1926 alluvial diamonds were discovered along the Coast from the mouth of the Orange River, Southwards.
+The focal point of this diamond industry is at Alexander Bay, in the Richtersveld.
+This is the most arid part of the District, where the rainfall is below 50 mm a Year.
+These rich deposits that were discovered in 1928 and they amounted to nearly two-Million diamonds.
+Other Mines working are at Kleinzee (at the mouth of the Buffalo River) and at Wolf Berg.
+In addition to Copper and Diamonds, a number of other valuable minerals such as: Sillimanite, Beryl, Spodumene, Feldspar, Mica and Tungsten are mined in this District.